Deformation of Dirac operators along orbits and quantization of non-compact Hamiltonian torus manifolds: Product fomula

 \section{Product fomula}

 For later convenience we summarize the product formula for our index and some useful formulas derived from it.
 Instead of giving full general setting we explain typical two situations which will be used in the subsequent sections.
 We follow the basic formulation of the product formula of indices as in \cite{Atiyah-Singer}, and we give a formulation to adapt that in \cite[Section~3.3]{Fujita-Furuta-Yoshida2}.
-For simplicity we consider torus actions and acyclic orbital Dirac operators constructed as in Section~\ref{sec:Example of $D_K$} and Proposition~\ref{prop:sufficientcondD_K}.
+Though we use terminologies in Appendix~\ref{sec:Set-up and main assumptions}, the main applications are the acyclic orbital Dirac-type operators constructed in Section~\ref{sec:Example of $D_K$} and Theorem~\ref{prop:sufficientcondD_K}.